-Rochdale currently has a relatively small proportion of properties in Council Tax bands E and above.
-This development offers an opportunity to deliver a type of housing which is in short supply across the borough.
+Rochdale currently has a relatively small proportion of properties in Council type of housing which is in short supply across the borough.
 The delivery of such housing will contribute to widening housing choice which will help to achieve the spatial objective of boosting northern competitiveness.
 This will also include the delivery of affordable housing, in line with the requirements of the Local Plan.